 Dillinger è morto (translated title Dillinger Is Dead) is a 1969 Italian film by Marco Ferreri.

-- Chekhov's Gun: The character plays with his gun for long periods of time.
-It should definitely mean something...
+- Chekhov's Gun: The character plays with his gun for long periods of time, eventually using it for murder.

 - Non-Indicative Title: Dillinger is only mentioned in an old newspaper in which the revolver is wrapped.
 He otherwise seemingly has nothing to do with the film.

-- Real Men Wear Pink: Glauco played by Michel Piccoli is masculine enough but wears a pink pullover as well as a red apron when he cooks his dinner.
+- Real Men Wear Pink: Glauco, played by Michel Piccoli, is masculine enough but wears a pink pullover as well as a red apron when he cooks his dinner.

-- Silence Is Golden: The character mostly remains silent however considering how this film ends it is uncertain whether it is indeed golden.
+- Silence Is Golden: The character mostly remains silent — however considering how this film ends, it is uncertain whether it is indeed golden.